-When you choose a Canal du Midi Boating Vacation, you’re set to savor the slow easy pace of travel past lush vineyards in the heart of the Languedoc wine region.
-You can enjoy wine tasting, cycling, and sightseeing at medieval villages and ancient fortress cities all the way from bustling Toulouse to the golden sands of the Mediterranean Sea!
+When it comes to barging in the South of France, the scenic Canal du Midi is a must.
+Cruising this 300 years old waterway, you will savor the slow easy pace of travel past lush vineyards in the heart of the Languedoc wine region.
+Passing through historic water locks you will discover charming medieval villages and ancient fortress cities.
+Sightseeing, wine tasting, and sun-kissed cycle rides await, all the way from bustling Toulouse to the golden sands of the Mediterranean sea.

 - Listed as a Unesco World Heritage Site